 There’s a pretty strong argument that the new Kawai CA49 digital piano offers the best all-around value of any home digital piano on the market.
-Replacing the predecessor CA48 and again boasting Kawai’s Grand Feel Compact action, the CA49 is one of very few home digital pianos available for around the $3,000 CAD price point to feature 88, 100% wooden keys.
+Replacing the predecessor CA48 and again boasting Kawai’s Grand Feel Compact action, the CA49 is one of very few home digital pianos available for under the $4,000 CAD price point to feature 88, 100% wooden keys.
 The Grand Feel Compact action represents a meaningful improvement over the CE220’s hugely successful wooden action, featuring triple sensor, let-off, counterweight technology, and improved playing experience.

 Kawai’s CA series instruments have been among the top home digital pianos available for under $10,000 CAD for a number of years now.
 While the line has historically consisted of two higher-priced models, in recent years, Kawai has expanded the line downwards to offer a more cost-friendly CA instrument that still incorporates many similar core features.

 Enter the Kawai CA49 – the stripped-down version of the top Concert Artist models, that still manages to incorporate a 100% wooden action, and cutting edge piano sound.
 If you’re primarily looking for a home practice instrument that will most closely resemble an acoustic piano for under $4,000 CAD.

 Upgrades over the hugely popular CA48 include a redesigned Motherboard developed in concert with Onkyo for greater dynamism and clarity, new control panel configuration with an OLED graphic display for streamlined navigation, a new Low Volume Balance feature for enhanced touch at lower volumes, and substantially upgraded cabinet design and music rest borrowed from the upper-tier CA series Kawai CA79 and Kawai CA99 instruments.